Jumma Khan Marri

 Jumma Khan Marri (Balochi: جمعه خان مری) is a Baloch political activist from Balochistan.
-He was formerly a member of Baloch separatist groups.
+He was the founder and formerly the leader of Baloch Liberation Front.

-In February 2018, Marri stated that he and his followers have left the separatists groups.
-He and his followers pledged their allegiance towards Pakistan and established 'Overseas Pakistani Balochi Unity' (OPBU) for the Baloch people living abroad.
-He stated that "sacrificed everything for a movement which turned out to be fundamentally faulty and empty from within".
+In February 2018, Marri stated that he and his followers have left the separatist groups.
+He stated that they had "sacrificed everything for a movement which turned out to be fundamentally faulty and empty from within".
 He also claimed that BLF and Baloch freedom struggle was hijacked by India.
-Marri insists that India is behind the unrest in Balochistan.
+Marri insisted that India is behind the unrest in Balochistan.
 He disclosed that if India stops the money supplies, the insurgency will end the next day.

 Personal life

 Jumma Khan Marri is the son of Mir Hazar Khan Marri.
 His father was Mir Hazar Khan Marri l.
 In 1986, he went to Moscow to pursue higher education, where he acquired his degree in Medicines at Russian State Medical University and later obtained PhD in Immunology and Allergies in 1998.